 If the issue is only available in your Store and not in your Library, do not purchase it again—you will be charged.
 (Per Apple’s terms and conditions, we cannot issue refunds directly to customers.)

 First, try restarting your device and then relaunching the app.
 If the problem persists, check your device’s operating system by accessing its Settings app.
 Click through General, then About and check your version number.
 There is a known error with our app and iOS version 5.0.1.
 If you are running this version, please upgrade to version 5.1 (or higher) and relaunch our app.
 At this point, you may have to tap the Missing Issues button to restore your purchases.

 You can access the same subscription on up to five iOS devices, provided you are signed into the same Apple account that originally purchased the subscription.
 Just download The Walrus magazine app to your extra device(s), then hit the Missing Issues button in the app’s Library.
 Finally, sign in to the Apple account that you used to purchase the subscription or issues.
 Login with your corresponding Apple ID, and you will be able to access your subscription on the new device.

-If an alert says you must “Purchase the app before you can purchase the issue:” This will happen if you have signed in to a different Apple account than the one you used to download the app.
+This will happen if you have signed in to a different Apple account than the one you used to download the app.
 If you need to switch accounts, quit out of the app entirely, then open the App Store and scroll to the bottom of its home screen.
 There, you will see your device’s active Apple ID.
 Sign out and back in to switch accounts, then return to the app and attempt your purchase again—or tap the Missing Issues button to restore previous purchases.

 Make sure you have the current version of the The Walrus magazine app by checking for updates in your App Store.
 When you purchase either a subscription or a single issue, the newest magazine should appear in your Library.
 To access it, tap your screen to pull up the app’s menu bar, then tap the Library button.
 There, you should see the issue’s cover accompanied by a Download button.
 Once the issue has been downloaded, you can tap the green Read button to open it.
 (If you’re seeing prices instead of Read buttons, you’re in the Store, not the Library.)